malak887/social-media-addiction-estimation/README.md

   internally, exactly as the notebook did.
 - The model comparison table on the Overview tab is the static result from the notebook's evaluation; it isn't recomputed by the app.
+- This is an educational project, not a clinical or diagnostic tool — the app says so explicitly next to every prediction.